ICTU/quality-time/docs/src/deployment.md

 ## Kubernetes

 The helm chart for deploying on Kubernetes does not support overriding port numbers.
-Setting port environment variables in the `values.yaml` will not change the service port mapping, while the app within the pod will listen on the altered port.
+Although setting port environment variables in the `values.yaml` will change the ports that the app within the pod listens to, it will *not* change the service port mapping and therefore lead to a malfunctioning service.
 Instead, only the ingress should be configured.

 ## Configuring authentication (mandatory)